 What is the meaning of Filtered oil?
 How is Filtered oil made?

-These are oils which are filtered through strainers to remove the solid particles and contaminants from the oil.
+These are oils that are filtered through strainers to remove the solid particles and contaminants from the oil.
 There are no chemicals used in the process.
 They are generally dark and cloudy in appearance and have a peculiar seed smell from which they are extracted.

 Benefits of using Filtered oils?